Academic Activities

 Season Dates: August-May

-Weekly Schedule: Meetings twice a month during lunch; extra meetings during Homecoming
+Weekly Schedule: Meetings once a month during lunch; extra meetings during Homecoming

 Cost: None